 The key points covered in this course are:

-Knowing more about medication in health and social care settings is essential for the safe administration and avoiding mishaps.
+Knowing more about medication in health and social care settings is essential for the safe administration of medicine and avoiding mishaps.
 That’s why we have put together common medication questions our training experts get asked.

 If you have any more questions, get in touch and we will be happy to help!